Landfill Tax currently stands at £84.40 per tonne. It has increased by more than £60 per tonne over the last 10 years.

-Landfill tax is a tax on the disposal of waste.
-Introduced in 1996, the Landfill Tax aims to encourage waste producers and collectors (including local councils) to produce less waste, recover more value from waste and to use more environmentally friendly methods of waste disposal.
+Landfill tax is a tax on the disposal of waste in landfill sites.
+Introduced in 1996 (at a starting rate of £7 per tonne), the Landfill Tax aims to encourage waste producers and collectors (including local councils) to produce less waste, recover more value from waste and to use more environmentally friendly methods of waste disposal.
+The tax now stands at £84.40 per tonne.

 The Landfill Directive was adopted by the European Community in 1999 and came into force in England and Wales in 2002.

 The Landfill Directive is designed to increase recycling and recovery and reduce potentially polluting emissions from landfill.
-It achieves this by setting demanding targets to reduce the amount of biodegradable municipal waste that is sent to landfill.
+It achieves this by, among other things, setting demanding targets to reduce the amount of biodegradable municipal waste that is sent to landfill.

 The targets set by the Landfill Directive for the UK as a whole are: